Natural England (NE) are charged with creating a coastal path round the English coastline.

 The Group has made representations opposing a proposal to exclude part of the Iron Wharf Boatyard from the 'spreading room' provisions: see FFG - Coast Path - representation re Iron Wharf recommendation It has also written in support of the recommendation to provide refuges/passing places for pedestrians on the road at Oare which is used by lorries going to and from East Kent Recycling Ltd.

-NE think that a final decision on their recommendations and the various representations may be made in December 2017.
+NE think that a final decision on their recommendations and the various representations may be made in spring 2018.